-This program is designed for students who plan to transfer to a four-year program at a non-SUNY school to continue studies in a childhood or adolescence education program.
+This program is designed for students who plan to transfer to a bachelor's degree program at a non-SUNY school to continue studies in a childhood or adolescence education program.
 (For information on Cayuga's Early Childhood concentration, see the preceding section.)

-To complete the Education concentration, the following courses are required: EDU 201, EDU 203, and at least 6 additional credit hours from the following courses: EDU 120, PSY 215 or 216, PSY 217, BEH 101, SOC 110.
+To complete the Education concentration, the following courses are required: EDU 201 and EDU 203 In addition, at least 6 credit hours from the following courses are required: EDU 120, PSY 215 or 216, PSY 217 BEH 101, SOC 110

-Because of varying requirements among four-year programs, students should contact Cayuga's transfer counselor or Education coordinator to maximize transferability of coursework to the desired institution.
+Because of varying requirements among bachelor's degree programs, students should contact Cayuga's transfer counselor or Education coordinator to maximize transferability of coursework to the desired institution.